 Emma - Sessions Assistant

-My name is Emma and I am joining the Summer Camp team for a few days this year.
+My name is Emma and I am Forest School Leader in training.
 I have been volunteering with Wild About Our Woods since January 2019 at a weekly school session.
 I'm looking forward to bringing this experience to the Summer Camp, encouraging the kids to enjoy the great outdoors and simple, back to nature fun and learning.
 My favourite activities at Forest School are den building and woodland crafts including leaf bashing (Hakaton), making dream catchers with willow and wittling.
 I also do a gardening project with Reception kids at a school in West Finchley, and thoroughly enjoy looking after my allotment and camping in my spare time.